An Inch of Space…. Is Worth A Thousand Pieces of Gold

 It is a glimpse, a record and now, a historical perspective into the lives of two families living in older style Hong Kong public housing flats.

-How do four adults live in 300 sq feet?
+How do four adults live in 300 sq. feet?

-For 27 years the Ng family shared, originally also with grandparents, this one room non-partitioned 300 sq feet space; a small kitchen on the verandah and basic toilet bathroom facilities.
+For 27 years the Ng family shared (originally also with grandparents) this one room non-partitioned 300 sq feet space; a small kitchen on the verandah and basic toilet bathroom facilities.

-This family (now 4) were about to move into a new style public 600 sq feet flat with 3 bedrooms and 2 bathrooms.
+At the point of filming (1998) this family (now 4) were about to move into a new style public 600 sq feet flat with 3 bedrooms and 2 bathrooms.

-That is, a place where her son wouldn’t have to sleep on the sofa – staying up late until everyone else has gone to bed.
-And, where her daughter will have her own room – not just a bed in the living area.
+That is: a place where her son wouldn’t have to sleep on the sofa and having to stay up late until everyone else has gone to bed.

 With double the space, and a proper fixed rooms the move will dramatically improve family life.